 NOTE: If you are not familiar with strongly flavored ingredients such as anchovies, add them to your dish in very small amounts so that you can control the taste and balance the flavors.

-Don't be tempted by bargain-priced anchovies because the really good ones are never cheap and the cheap ones are likely to be the really awful tasting ones that have give anchovies a bad name.
+Please do not be tempted by bargain-priced anchovies.
+The really good ones are never cheap and the cheap ones are likely to be the really awful tasting ones that have give anchovies a bad name.

 1 (2 ounces) tube of anchovy paste = 5 tablespoons or 1/4 cup chopped anchovies